joelspadin/zmk-tools/README.md

 -   Code completion in `bindings` and `sensor-bindings` properties.
 -   Very basic syntax checking (as of this writing, Tree-sitter does not provide useful error messages).

+For syntax highlighting in `.keymap` files, use the [DeviceTree extension](https://marketplace.visualstudio.com/items?itemName=plorefice.devicetree).

 ## Credits

 -   Keymap parsing uses the amazing [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) library.